 The safety of your child is our greatest concern.
-The school holds regular safety drills to teach pupils to respond calmly in the event of an emergency.
-Emergency drills are conducted regularly and evacuation plans posted inside the door of each classroom.
+The school holds regular safety drills to teach students to respond calmly in the event of an emergency.
+Emergency drills are conducted regularly and evacuation plans posted inside each classroom.
 Each class has an escape route to an outside area and away from the building.
 Our school crisis plan covers the following potential emergencies: armed intruder, student with firearm, class hostage, arson, bomb threat, disruptive student, missing student, life-threatening crisis, death of a student/staff member, bus accident, fire, and weather-related emergencies.
+If there was ever an emergency in which students needed to be moved off campus, relocation sites may be 1.
+Knox County Recreation Dept. Ball Fields behind the staff parking lot (northwest exterior of our school).
+2. Roseberry Baptist Church 2920 Roseberry Rd Mascot, TN 37806.
+3. Clear Springs Baptist Church 709 Clear Springs Rd Mascot, TN 37806.
+It is important that the adult who comes to the reunification site is on the child's emergency card and the adult brings photo identification.
+Discipline